Contributor: Suzanne Riordan. Lesson ID: 13152

 The Cavalry had no idea the group was so large.

-Archaeologists studying the site of the battle discovered that the Plains warriors were also much better armed than the Army realized.
-It's now estimated that the native warriors had at least 800 guns, and many that were easier to handle and quicker-firing than the Cavalry's.
+Archaeologists studying the battle site discovered that the Plains warriors were much better armed than the Army realized.
+It's now estimated that the native warriors had at least 800 guns, many of which were easier to handle and quicker-firing than the Cavalry's.

 Cavalry Leaders